gazebosim/gz-common/tutorials/install.md

 Install Ignition dependencies:

-You can view the list of dependencies, replacing `<#>` with the desired version:
+You can view available versions and their dependencies:

 ```
-conda search libignition-common<#> --channel conda-forge --info
+conda search libignition-common* --channel conda-forge --info
 ```

 Install dependencies, replacing `<#>` with the desired versions:

 ```
 conda install libignition-cmake<#> libignition-math<#> --channel conda-forge
 ```